TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 Dimensionality reduction
 ========================================================

-The original variables of high dimensional data might contain "too much" information (and noise or some other random error) for representing the underlying phenomenom of interest
+The original variables of high dimensional data might contain "too much" information (and noise or some other random error) for representing the underlying phenomenom of interest.

 - A solution is to reduce the number of dimensions and focus only on the most essential dimensions extracted from the data
 - In practise we can *transform* the data and use only a few *principal components* for visualisation and/or analysis